qmachine/qm-r/README.md

 qm
 ==

-This is an R package that will enable the use of the [QMachine](https://www.qmachine.org) web service for distributing computations.

-Obviously, this project is still very incomplete, and it will probably be a little while before it becomes available on [CRAN](http://cran.r-project.org).
-In the meantime, you can install the package and try it out by using the [devtools](https://github.com/hadley/devtools) package:
+This repository contains the R client for [QMachine](https://www.qmachine.org), a web service for distributing computations.
+The client will be published as its own R package on [CRAN](http://cran.r-project.org) -- hopefully as `qm` -- in the near future, but it is still very rough.
+In the meantime, you can install it and try it out thanks to the excellent [devtools](https://github.com/hadley/devtools) package:

 ```r